Does the exterior of your home need a deep cleaning?

 How to Choose an Appropriate Spray Nozzle

 The spray nozzle is very important when it comes to cleaning.
-Some pressure washers will come with an adjustable nozzle that allows you to access all of the 0 to 60-degree patterns.
+Some high pressure washers will come with an adjustable nozzle that allows you to access all of the 0 to 60-degree patterns.
 However, most machines will come with 5 color-coded nozzles, which you have to change manually.

 And these colors are coded from highest to lowest pressure: